Late Fall of 2020, KLIX GP9 #657 sits in snow and ice

 It was last used when the stock yards there were still

-operating, which was nearing seventy years ago.
+operating, which was now over seventy years ago.

 Note- There are three more located at Somers, Montana: